nhreimer/sfml-embedded/Readme.md

 ## what is it

 it's an extension to SFML that creates embedded render windows (sf::RenderWindow).
-It primarily targets audio plugins (VSt3, CLAP), where a parent window is handed off to a plugin, so that a child window can be attached to it.
+It primarily targets audio plugins (VST3, CLAP), where a parent window is handed off to a plugin, so that a child window can be attached to it.

 ## dependencies

-There are no dependencies outside of SFML
+There are no dependencies outside of SFML, unless you want to enable logging.
+In which case, you'll need https://github.com/gabime/spdlog.

 ## build